IMG_0400edit.jpg

-In the corner of my office is a box of my Grandfather Kamm’s papers.
-Samuel Richey Kamm was a professor of political science for thirty years at Wheaton College.
-There’s a picture of him in the box: short and slender, silver-gray hair, a half-smile, and kind eyes, standing in front of a chalkboard.
-He looks at ease.
-I rummage through the box occasionally, reading his syllabi, lecture notes, and publications, envying that he seemed to have found his niche and lived in it so well.
+In the corner of my office sits a white cardboard box filled with my Grandfather’s academic papers.
+Samuel Richey Kamm taught political science at Wheaton College for thirty years.
+Inside the box is a picture of him standing at a chalkboard — short and slender, silver-gray hair, a half-smile and kind eyes.
+He appears at ease.
+I rummage through the box occasionally, reading his syllabi, lecture notes, and publications, envying how he seemed to have found his niche and lived in it so well.

-I did not follow Grandfather Kamm’s path into Christian academia, and it haunts me sometimes that I missed my calling.
-Personal failings and the demands of life took me down different paths, many of which have been rich and fulfilling.
+I did not follow Grandfather Kamm’s path into Christian academics, and it haunts me sometimes that I missed my calling.
+Life’s demands led me down different paths, many of which have been rich and fulfilling.
 “God writes straight on crooked lines.”
-I know that to be true.
-Still, I wonder sometimes.
+I know this to be true.
+Still, I wonder.

 As I wonder, I read and jot notes in journals.
 I ruminate.
 I pester friends and family with questions and ideas.
 A graduate of Westmont College and Fuller Seminary, I grew up evangelical.
 Now?
 I’m evangelical-ish, Catholic-ey, and Orthodox curious.
 Writing helps me understand what I experience and believe, particularly about my faith.
-It “gives to airy nothing, a local habitation and name.”
-In some small way, it redeems the time.
+In some small way, it redeems time.

 Thanks for stopping by.